dof-studio/amaze/README.md

 # Share your save
 We welcome everyone share their interesting save to this repository.
 All available Game Saves are included in the `sav` folder.
-How many rounds can you make `Kana` survive?
+How many rounds can you keep `Kana` survive?

 # Claim